Reinalynn/Building-a-Book-Recommendation-System-using-Python/README.md

 ![Author plots](https://github.com/Reinalynn/Building-a-Book-Recommendation-System-using-Python/blob/master/Images/Author%20plots.png)

 The genres can be plotted in a pie chart where it becomes clear that fiction is the most prevelant genre.
-One think to note is that books can be tagged with multiple genres.
+One thing to note is that books can be tagged with multiple genres.

 ![Pie chart of genres](https://github.com/Reinalynn/Building-a-Book-Recommendation-System-using-Python/blob/master/Images/Pie%20chart%20of%20genres.png)